Derivation of Hartree theory for two-dimensional attractive Bose gases in almost Gross-Pitaevskii regime: Abstract

 \section{Abstract}

-We study the ground state energy of trapped two-dimensional Bose gases with mean-field type interactions.
+We study the ground state energy of trapped two-dimensional Bose gases with mean-field type interactions that can be attractive.
 We prove the stability of second kind of the many-body system and the convergence of the ground state energy per particle to that of a non-linear Schrödinger (NLS) energy functional.
-Notably, we can take the scaling of the interaction to be arbitrarily close to the Gross--Pitaevskii scaling, which is a drastic improvement on the best-known result for systems with attractive interactions.
-As a consequence of the stability of second kind we also obtain Bose--Einstein condensation for the many-body ground states and dynamics for a much improved range of the diluteness parameter.
+Notably, we can take any polynomial scaling of the interaction, and even exponential scalings arbitrarily close to the Gross--Pitaevskii regime, which is a drastic improvement on the best-known result for systems with attractive interactions.
+As a consequence of the stability of second kind we also obtain Bose--Einstein condensation for the many-body ground states for a much improved range of the diluteness parameter.